-The problem is, at the end of the day, it’s still just a mobile game.
+The problem is it’s still just a mobile game.
 It doesn’t directly benefit your business, nor does it guarantee any of the increased traffic we talked about.
 Increased customer traffic isn’t a matter of cause and effect; it’s correlation.
-Basically, you can’t to start dropping lures and then expect people to come flooding your store.
+You can’t start dropping lures and then expect people to come flooding your store.

 Still, you’ve got to strike while the iron’s hot if you have any hope of getting a piece of the Poké-action.
-There’s very low cost to get involved right now, and it’ll likely stay that way until the real marketing opportunities roll out.
+There’s a little cost to get involved right now, and it’ll likely stay that way until the real marketing opportunities roll out.

 Pokémon Go will soon offer sponsored locations for PokéStops.
 The whole thing will work a lot like PPC, with advertisers paying based on the number of visits to the stop.
-McDonald’s, which is a huge brand in Japan, has the first sponsorship in Pokémon Go.
-3,000 of the restaurants will become Pokémon gyms, which is sure to attract huge numbers of players.
+McDonald’s, which is a massive brand in Japan, has the first sponsorship in Pokémon Go.
+Three thousand of the restaurants will become Pokémon gyms, which is sure to attract vast numbers of players.

 Other sponsorship details are in the works with other businesses, but we’ll have to wait and see.
 Developer Niantic Labs’ previous game, Ingress, which Pokémon Go closely resembles in concept, has sponsorships with Jamba Juice, Zipcar, and several others.
 These businesses are rendered in-game as prominent locations, drawing players’ eyes—and their wallets.

-In addition, a wearable is planned to release in September this year called the Pokémon Go Plus.
-It’s shaped an awful lot like the map marker from Google maps, but colored red and white like a poké ball.
+Also, a wearable is planned to release in September this year called the Pokémon Go Plus.
+It’s shaped an awful lot like the map marker from Google maps but colored red and white like a poké ball.
 Wearing it on your wrist will enable you to locate and catch Pokémon without taking your smartphone out.
-It will also serve as a valuable visual for identifying people playing the game—perfect when you see new visitors in store and are wondering whether to drop a lure or not.
+It will also serve as a valuable visual for identifying people playing the game—perfect when you see new visitors in-store and are wondering whether to drop a lure or not.

 But what about sponsoring your own business in Pokémon Go?
-Unfortunately, it seems like sponsorships might only be for bigger businesses.
+Unfortunately, it seems like sponsorships might only be for more prominent firms.
 McDonald’s is a pretty big player; we’d imagine the deal would have to be pretty worth it for Niantic to want to work out a sponsorship.